linuxserver/docker-nano/README.md

 ```
 -e CLI_OPTIONS='--config node.preconfigured_peers=["peering.yourhost.com","peering.yourhost2.com"] \
-                --config node.receive_minimum = "1000000000000000000000000"\
                 --config node.enable_voting=true'
 ```

 There are many options to know here to run an actual live node especially peering and voting, again please review the docs if you plan to run something outside of a local setup.

 ### Quickstart Guide
-If you just want to see some numbers on a screen you can run a couple local nodes capable of having our light wallet pointed to.
-In this example we will be running the containers ephemerally and using a minimum two node setup.
-You can technically run with a single node, but in any network you should never publish the RPC port (even firewalled through our proxy) of the voting representative that has a wallet unlocked on disk.

-First run the principle node:
+Here we are going to cover the bare minimum commands needed to spinup a local payment network and wallet.

+First spinup your containers:
 ```
-docker run --rm -it \
+docker run -d \
+--name node \
 -e CLI_OPTIONS='--config node.enable_voting=true' \
- -p 7075:7075/udp \
+-p 7076:3000 \
- -p 7075:7075/tcp \
+--restart unless-stopped \
- linuxserver/nano bash
+linuxserver/nano
 ```

-Then run a local peer to connect up to it acting as an RPC proxy:

 ```
-docker run --rm -it \
+docker run -d \
- -p 7076:3000 \
+--name=wallet \
- -p 7077:3001 \
+-p 80:80 \
- -e PEER_HOST=REPLACE_WITH_LOCAL_IP \
+--restart unless-stopped \
- linuxserver/nano bash
+linuxserver/nano-wallet
 ```

-Once both are up and running send some wallet RPC commands inside the voting principle node to unlock the Genesis wallet:
+Then unlock the Genesis funds on the local node to allow it to confirm transactions:
 ```
+docker exec -it node bash
-curl -d '{ "action": "wallet_create" }' localhost:7076
+root@f1df092971f0:/# curl -d '{ "action": "wallet_create" }' localhost:7076
+{
+    "wallet": "A3D63F1B28AC68BCD9E0FF74278C7984A36841C803EF1A81DF92BCD6E3BB18F9"
+}
-curl -d '{ "action": "wallet_add", "wallet": "REPLACE_WITH_WALLET_ID", "key": "0000000000000000000000000000000000000000000000000000000000000000" }' localhost:7076
+root@f1df092971f0:/# curl -d '{ "action": "wallet_add", "wallet": "A3D63F1B28AC68BCD9E0FF74278C7984A36841C803EF1A81DF92BCD6E3BB18F9", "key": "0000000000000000000000000000000000000000000000000000000000000000" }' localhost:7076
+{
+    "account": "nano_18gmu6engqhgtjnppqam181o5nfhj4sdtgyhy36dan3jr9spt84rzwmktafc"
+}
 ```

-You can now use the default private key `0000000000000000000000000000000000000000000000000000000000000000` in the web wallet to manage the genesis funds.
-By acessing the hosted live wallet http://wallet.linuxserver.io/ or run a simple nginx container located [here](https://github.com/linuxserver/docker-nano-wallet) to host a wallet locally.
+Here we are using the default private key of `0000000000000000000000000000000000000000000000000000000000000000` for the image.
+Navigate to http://localhost/#/localhost and enter this key.
+You should be greeted by the genesis account wallet with 340.28 Million Nano.

-By default you will be running an insecure centralized network with a single voting representative and a zero security private key using the commands above.
+From here you can generate new wallets from the home screen and send/receive funds on your local network.
+Now you will be running an insecure centralized network with a single voting representative and a zero security private key using the commands above.
 To spinup a standard private or even public network you should read up on Nano's documentation [HERE](https://docs.nano.org/) and continue reading the network design section below.

 ### Network design
 There are 4 main concepts to grasp from a network standpoint as far as types of endpoints.
 Before we get started here is a basic network diagram: